Gratitude, fear, stress: American prayer on an unclear day-after

 A few miles to the north, Mary Suarez Hamm was saying a special prayer every hour with a group of other Catholics in hopes Trump would remain the president and continue to pursue policies Hamm has devoted her life to — opposing abortion, same-sex marriage and protecting religious legal rights.

-“Through the intercession of Mary, Your holy mothers, I knock, I seek.
+“Through the intercession of Mary, Your holy mother, I knock, I seek.
 I ask that my prayer be granted,” Hamm prayed.
-“Deliver us, O God of truth, from the belief that the Catholic Church is anti-Democratic, deliver us, from the belief that the United States was not founded on Christian principles.”
+“Deliver us, O God of truth, from the belief that the Catholic Church is anti-democratic, deliver us, from the belief that the United States was not founded on Christian principles.”

 Hamm, retired from running a pregnancy center and working for the region’s archdiocese, took a break at 8:15 a.m. to attend Mass at Little Flower Parish in Bethesda.
-She attends every day but by Wednesday.
-She was worried.
+She attends every day.
+Wednesday, she was worried.

 “What was on my mind was: Bring it to the good Lord.
 It’s easy to be downtrodden when things don’t go the way you want them to, but God knows what will happen,” she said.

 Not that she thinks her prayers are magic.
 “It’s a silly old relationship between a child and a parent.
-When a parent says no, maybe it’s not meant to me.
+When a parent says no, maybe it’s not meant to be.
 It’s for our best good.”

-Worry, fear, stress led some Americans religious and not religious to find themselves in sanctuaries of different kinds Thursday as the outcome of the country’s presidential race remained elusive.
+Worry, fear and stress led some Americans religious and not religious to find themselves in sanctuaries of different kinds Thursday as the outcome of the country’s presidential race remained elusive.
 People prayed or meditated on certain outcomes.
 They looked for inner strength to deal with whatever happens.
 Although police in many U.S. cities had braced for a Wednesday of protests and even potential violence, instead the streets remained quiet and many were looking for spiritual guidance in that silence.

-Cindy DeLano, a Glover Park editor who has been in a church only a few times in the last 30 years, but was so anxious about the outcome and potential violence that she found herself in the cathedral Tuesday and Wednesday.
+Cindy DeLano, a Glover Park editor who has been in a church only a few times in the last 30 years, was so anxious about the outcome and potential violence that she found herself in the cathedral both Tuesday and Wednesday.

 “This is how stressed I feel!” she said Wednesday afternoon on the cathedral’s front steps, with her friend Hugh O’Neill.

-She came for the fresh air and the walk and to step away from work, but DeLano, who is not religious looked for the right plea in the sanctuary’s quiet.
+She came for the fresh air and the walk and to step away from work, but DeLano, who is not religious, looked for the right plea in the sanctuary’s quiet.

 DeLano found comfort in the reaction she got on Facebook when she posted that she had been in the cathedral.
-Even people with whom she hasn’t communicated well since Trump became president, she said, “liked” The Post.
+Even people with whom she hasn’t communicated well since Trump became president, she said, “liked” the post.

 Since the quarantine began, most American houses of worship have been closed or their hours severely limited.
 Many Catholic parishes have kept generally open hours during the day.